kstenerud/dogma/v1/dogma_v1.md

 a_to_c       = 'a'~'c'; # or "a"~"c", or 'a' | 'b' | 'c', or "a" | "b" | "c"
 alphanumeric = unicode(L,N);
 ```

-#### Strings and Byte Order Mark

-Any sequence of two or more codepoints is considered a "string" for the purposes of [byte-order mark (BOM)](https://en.wikipedia.org/wiki/Byte_order_mark) processing.
-When the [character set](#character-set-support) supports a BOM, it must be honored.
-The BOM still counts as a character when determining length or counting codepoint [repetition](#repetition) expressions.

 #### String Literals